 Isabella, History graduate

 History helps us understand more about the world we live in.
-We encourage you to explore more of that world too on a Year Abroad, by developing an internationalist approach to the study of the subject.
+We encourage you to explore more of that world too on a year abroad, by developing an international approach to the study of the subject.